jbfiche/Python_basic_instrumentation/README.md

 ## THORLABS CMOS camera (DCC1545) :

-All files were installed [here](python/Python Program/Thorlabs camera DCC1545/Doc).
+All files were installed python/Python Program/Thorlabs camera DCC1545/Doc.
 A manual of all the cameras can be also be found in the same folder.

 ## Thorlabs sdk - NOT WORKING

 The CMOS camera from Thorlabs was tested on the computer.
 This model is monochrome with a 1280x1024 pixels sensor.
-The SDK/ C/C++ libraries for Linux can be found [here](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=ThorCam) and were installed in this [folder](python/Python Program/Thorlabs camera DCC1545/Doc).
-Information regarding Linux installation can be found [here](python/Python Program/Thorlabs camera DCC1545/Doc/Scientific_Camera_Interfaces_Linux-1.3/SDK/docs/Thorlabs_unified_sdk_setup_instructions_linux.txt).
+The SDK/ C/C++ libraries for Linux can be found [here](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=ThorCam).

 In order to install a Python wrapper, the following sdk needs to be installed as well.
 Follow theses instruction: